Mediscor has undertaken the following transformation initiatives

 Supplier Selection and Development

 Companies are required to advance economic transformation through preferential procurement, supplier development and enterprise development.
-Significant expenditure is directed at qualifying suppliers resulting in Mediscor regularly scoring 20 out of 20 on our scorecard.
+Significant expenditure is directed at qualifying suppliers resulting in Mediscor regularly scoring optimally in this category.

 Community and Socio-economic Development